Price Discrimination

 The benefit of price discrimination to the monopolist is greater profits, of course, but it also increases productive and allocative efficiency because more product is produced and is made available to a greater market than would otherwise be provided by the monopoly.

-To examine how price discrimination can increase a monopoly's profit, consider a monopoly that has perfect price discrimination (aka first-degree price discrimination) — in other words, it can price its product so that it is exactly equal to each buyer's willingness to pay.
+To examine how price discrimination can increase a monopoly's profit, consider a monopoly that has perfect price discrimination (aka first-degree price discrimination) — in other words, it can price its product so that it exactly equals each buyer's willingness to pay.
 Although no monopoly can practice perfect price discrimination, it does simplify the analysis, because its marginal revenue curve is exactly equal to the market demand curve.
 Therefore, like for a competitive firm, marginal revenue equals market price.
 A competitive firm will produce until marginal cost equals the market price — producing more or less than this will lower profits.
-Under perfect price discrimination, the marginal revenue curve coincides with the market demand curve, so the monopolist will also produce until marginal cost equals the price of the product.
+Under perfect price discrimination, the marginal revenue curve coincides with the market demand curve, so the monopolist will also produce until marginal cost equals price.
 This increases profits shown by the shaded portion of the graph #2 below.
 Allocative efficiency is also maximized when price equals marginal cost.
 Note, however, that under perfect price discrimination, buyers enjoy no consumer surplus at all.
 Instead, total surplus consists entirely of producer surplus for the monopoly.

 A diagram showing how a monopoly can increase profits by using perfect price discrimination, charging each buyer what they are willing to pay, compared to a monopoly that charges only a single price for its product.